saleandro/songkick-wp-plugin/readme.txt

 == Installation ==

-1. Upload "songkick_concerts" folder to the "/wp-content/plugins/" directory
+1. Upload "songkick_concerts" to the "/wp-content/plugins/" directory
 1. Activate the plugin through the "Plugins" menu
-1. Add the widget to a sidebar, and configure the options.
-You'll need an API key.
-Apply for one here: http://www.songkick.com/developer
+1. Add the widget to a sidebar, and set your username and API key.
+Apply for a key here: http://www.songkick.com/developer